NREL/HPC/docs/Documentation/Applications/comsol.md

 However, the performance may be slow and certain display features may behave unexpectedly.

-## Running a Single-node COMSOL Model in Batch Mode
+## Running a Single-Node COMSOL Model in Batch Mode
 You can save your model built in FastX+GUI mode into a file such as `myinputfile.mph`.
 Once that's available, the following job script shows how to run a single process multithreaded job in batch mode:

 example "Example Submission Script"